Glen Rix is a writer and enjoys researching the local history of her hometown Nottinghamshire, England.

 The Decline of Mothering Sunday Church Services in England

 The celebration of Mothering Sunday started to decline after Henry VIII broke with the Roman Catholic Church, establishing Protestantism and the Church of England as the official faith in England.
-In later centuries, non-conformist religious groups gained ground and the medieval High Church Mothering Sunday service further declined.
+In later centuries, non-conformist religious groups gained ground, and the medieval High Church Mothering Sunday service further declined.

 The Revival of Mothering Sunday in England

-The village of Coddington on the outskirts of Newark on Trent in Nottinghamshire honours the memory of Constance Penswick Smith as the instigator of the revival of Mothering Sunday in the English Church.
+The village of Coddington on the outskirts of Newark on Trent in Nottinghamshire honors the memory of Constance Penswick Smith as the instigator of the revival of Mothering Sunday in the English Church.
 Constance arrived in Coddington at the age of 12, when her father was appointed vicar of All Saints Church.
 An independent spirit, she spent some time working abroad before returning to England and finding employment in Nottingham.

 In 1913, Constance read an article in the evening newspaper which reported the plans of an American, Anna Jarvis from Philadelphia, to introduce into England the American festival of Mother’s Day, celebrated on the 2nd May.
 Constance clearly had strong feelings about the fact that the American tradition, despite the similarity in the name, bore none of the Christian values of Mothering Sunday because she subsequently devoted the next thirty years to a campaign to develop an English, Christian, Mother's Day celebration.